Skip to main content

 The Challenge

-As AI agents became central to enterprise workflows — writing code, managing infrastructure, processing sensitive data — we discovered that the dominant Python-based frameworks treated security as an afterthought.
-LangChain, CrewAI, and AutoGen all share a fundamental architectural flaw: agents run in the same process space with unrestricted access to the host filesystem, network, and environment variables.
-Any agent can read any file, call any API, and exfiltrate any data.
-There is no isolation between agents, no capability-based permission model, and no audit trail of tool invocations.
+As AI agents became central to enterprise workflows — writing code, managing infrastructure, processing sensitive data — we discovered that the dominant Python-based frameworks treated both security and intelligence as afterthoughts.
+LangChain, CrewAI, and AutoGen all share fundamental architectural flaws: agents run in the same process space with unrestricted access, no real reasoning capabilities beyond prompt chains, and no cost optimization.
+Any agent can read any file, call any API, and burn through LLM budgets without constraint.

 For organizations subject to GDPR, ISO 27001, or the EU AI Act, this is not merely a technical inconvenience — it makes compliance impossible.
+And for organizations watching their AI spend grow exponentially, the lack of cost-aware routing means simple tasks consume the same expensive models as complex reasoning.
 You cannot certify a system where any component can access any data without authorization.
-You cannot audit what you cannot trace.
-And you cannot deploy AI agents in production environments where a single misconfigured plugin could expose customer records, financial data, or proprietary algorithms.
+You cannot optimize costs you cannot attribute.
+And you cannot deploy AI agents in production environments where a single misconfigured plugin could expose customer records or bankrupt your LLM budget.

 Why Rust: A Deliberate Architecture Decision